 Sales of a substantial number of shares of our Class A common stock in the public market could occur at any time.
-As of December 31, 2023, we had 1,162 million shares of our Class A common stock and 367 million shares of our Class B common stock outstanding.
+As of December 31, 2024, we had 1,383 million shares of our Class A common stock and 350 million shares of our Class B common stock outstanding.
 If our stockholders sell, or the market perceives that our stockholders intend to sell, substantial amounts of our Class A common stock in the public market, the market price of our Class A common stock could decline significantly.

 In connection with the Merger, certain holders of our Class A common stock (the "Lock-Up Parties") entered into lockup agreements (the "Lock-up Agreements"), pursuant to which they are contractually restricted from selling or transferring any of their shares of our Class A or Class B common stock (the "Lock-up Shares") for certain periods of time, subject to certain exceptions.
 Under the Lockup Agreements, such lock-up restrictions began at the closing of the Merger (the "Closing") and end in tranches of 25% of the Lock-Up Parties' Lock-up Shares at each of (i) November 3, 2022, (ii) November 3, 2023, (iii) November 3, 2024 and (iv) November 3, 2025.
-Notwithstanding the foregoing, (i) each of Mr. Urmson, Mr. Anderson and Mr. Bagnell (collectively, the "Aurora Founders") may sell Registrable Securities (as defined in the Amended and Restated Registration Rights Agreement entered into in connection with the Merger) up to an amount of \$25 million each and (ii) if, after Closing, Aurora completes a transaction that results in a change of control, the Lock-Up Parties' Lock-up Shares are released from restriction immediately prior to such change of control.
-Under the Sponsor Agreement dated July 14, 2021, the Sponsor's Lock-up Shares are subject to the same releases as the Lock-Up Parties' Lock-up Shares, except the Sponsor's Lock-up Shares do not contain the right to sell Registrable Securities held by the Aurora Founders, as described in the previous sentence.
+Notwithstanding the foregoing, (i) each of Mr. Urmson, Mr. Anderson and Mr. Bagnell (collectively, the "Aurora Founders") may sell Registrable Securities (as defined in the Amended and Restated Registration Rights Agreement entered into in connection with the Merger) up to an amount of \$25 million each and (ii) if, after Closing, Aurora completes a transaction that results in a change of control, the Lock-Up Parties' Lock-up Shares are released from restriction immediately prior to such change of control (collectively, the "Lock-Up Exceptions").
+Under the Sponsor Agreement dated July 14, 2021, the Sponsor's Lock-up Shares are subject to the same releases as the Lock-Up Parties' Lock-up Shares, except the Sponsor's Lock-up Shares are not subject to Lock-up Exceptions.